A blog for fiction writers and impending writers. An editor’s perspective.

 For instance, a subtle but distinct difference exists between: Prince Clarion crushed the giant orc’s head and The head of the giant orc was crushed by Prince Clarion.
 While both structural formats can and will ultimately co-exist in your novel, play with the most active structure first.
 This is especially important in scenes of passion, action, high tension or terror.

 Rule #6: The Jumping Cow Rule (Active vs. Passive Voice).
 I learned this tenet once upon a time in Eng.
 Lit.
-101. These words have kept Prince Clarion blissfully crushing orcs’ heads ever since:
+101. This simple, sage advice has kept Prince Clarion blissfully crushing orcs’ heads ever since:

-Bad passive: It was the moon that was jumped over by the cow.*
+Bad passive (WTF): It was the moon that was jumped over by the cow.*

 it fits such sentence structure may suffice your needs, but most often, it does not your words can be easily rearranged with far more passion and creativity.